Nothing is Stable: Conserving Cultural Heritage in a Changing World

 A shorter two minute version of this film is also available here.

-We received many hours of footage from members and friends, and although it wasn't possible to fit everything in, we plan to show additional material and video footage as standalone short films.
+We received many hours of footage from members and friends, and although it wasn't possible to fit everything in, we plan to make other uses of this material.

 Our Google Arts + Culture story

 IIC is one of the leading exhibitor stories on the new COP26 Google Arts and Culture website for the Green Zone, providing a window into the dynamic world of climate action and the important role of conservators globally in responding to the crisis.

 The Google Arts and Culture website is showcasing stories from organisations and communities that were present at COP26.

 Connecting knowledge : COP26 Edit-a-Thon (live and online)

 We organised a 24-hour global edit-a-thon, 10 - 11 November, of the world's largest encyclopedia - Wikipedia, focused on Cultural Heritage Conservation Sustainability and Climate Action themes.
 Working in partnership with universities and training institutions around the planet, we brought together students and researchers from conservation courses, with each group taking up the baton to add new material in two-hour-long sprints - connecting new and existing knowledge and demonstrating the power of collective intelligence and removing barriers to knowledge by having a resource open to all.

 The edit-a-thon launched with live editing from our stand at Glasgow as well as supported by universities, students, IIC Fellows and members around the world completing 2 hour sprints across regions and time zones.

 The Edit-a-Thon took place in multiple languages, including translation work which enabled us to spread knowledge across boundaries.
 Altogether, 50 editors added over 30,000 words to Wikipedia over the day.